 In order to be type-approved by an Administration, ballast water management systems need to be tested in a land-based facility and on board ships to prove that they meet the performance standard contained in regulation D-2 of the BWM Convention.
-Guidelines (G8) provide the technical specifications and the approval and certification procedures to be used by the Administration when granting type approval.
-Successful fulfilment of the provisions contained in Guidelines (G8) should lead to the issuance of a Type Approval Certificate, which allows a ballast water management system to be used on board ships.
+The BWMS Code provides the technical specifications and the approval and certification procedures to be used by the Administration when granting type approval.
+Successful fulfilment of the provisions contained in the BWMS Code should lead to the issuance of a Type Approval Certificate, which allows a ballast water management system to be used on board ships.

 The decision on whether a ballast water management system makes use of Active Substances or not remains the prerogative of the Administration, which, ultimately, decides if it needs to make a proposal for approval in accordance with the Procedure (G9) or not.